drocheam/optrace/docs/source/usage/image.rst

 **Usage**

-From a |RenderImage| multiple image modes can be generated with the :meth:`get <optrace.tracer.image.render_image.RenderImage.get>` method.
+Displayable image types are generated using the :meth:`RenderImage.get <optrace.tracer.image.render_image.RenderImage.get>` method.
 The function takes an optional pixel size parameter, that determines the pixel count for the smaller image size.
 Internally the :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>` stores its data with a pixel count of 945 for the smaller side, while the larger side is either 1, 3 or 5 times this size,